 In the world of ADHD, this state has been described as Hyperfocus.

 Some refer to it as being ‘in the zone,’ or ‘completely engaged.’
 We are doing something at the exclusion of everything else,

-When I’m constructing a model, working meticulously but at my own speed, it engages my brain, demanding care, precision, craftsmanship, and art.
+When I’m constructing a model, working meticulously, but at my own speed, it engages my brain, demanding care, precision, craftsmanship, and art.
 Time falls away, I’m in the moment.
+Hyperfocussed.
 The cares and worries of the day vanish.
-(Temporarily)
+(Temporarily.)

-Model Railroading has become a form of meditation.
-And as numerous studies have shown, Mindful Meditation can rewire the ADHD brain.
+Model railroading is a form of meditation for me, and as numerous studies have shown, Mindful Meditation can rewire the ADHD brain.
 (Or any brain.
 But the impact on those of us with ADHD can be dramatic, in a surprisingly short time as this video on Mindfulness & ADHD explains.)